• Skip to primary navigation

 What about wood movement?

 I’m not a wood movement expert.
 From what I can tell, wood movement is mostly unpredictable.
 Things that I’ve made that theoretically should have failed, have been doing great for 5+ years…outside…in the elements.
-Things I’ve made that should have been fine have split…inside…in air conditioning.
-So, I can’t tell you what will and will not last.
-However, I CAN tell you that if you built it, likely, if it fails, you will know how to fix it.
-And I’d much rather have hand made, real wood furniture than the MDF junk from the local overpriced furniture store.

-That said, wood expands and contracts ACROSS the grain.
+That said, wood expands and contracts most ACROSS the grain.
 So boards get WIDER, not longer.
 So most issues occur when boards are placed perpendicular to each other–like with this table I built a while back.

 How to Build a Modern Farmhouse Dining Table